 - Am I holding my client accountable in following through after our coaching sessions?
 Would my client agree?

-If you are an executive coach, you should look at your coaching services and business as a brand.
-Questions that will help you grow more successfully include:
+As an executive coach, you should look at your coaching services and business as a brand.
+Following questions will help you grow more successfully include:

 - What is your perceived value proposition, i.e. how do your clients perceive your coaching, what makes it unique, where is the value?
-And can this information be used to attract new clients.
+And can this value proposition be used to attract new clients.

 - Understand your net promoter score, i.e. would your client recommend you, for what specific type of coaching services, why and why not?